Thesola10/blog.thesola.io/content/0003_Linux-desktop.md

 ---
-Title: Our relationship to code: The Year of the Linux Desktop won't happen, and that's fine
+Title: The Year of the Linux Desktop won't happen, and that's fine
 Date: 2021-09-03
 Category: os dev
 Tags: our relationship to code